The Linux Foundation Projects

 By Alex Jiang

-With catalog-managed tables firmly established as Delta’s new foundation, 4.3 turns to what’s built on top of it.
-Delta 4.3 integrates with the Unity Catalog Delta REST APIs, a new catalog integration layer that routes table operations through intent-based catalog APIs so the catalog can validate and apply every commit.
-Advancements in streaming and UniForm integration make catalog-managed tables the natural target for more workloads.
+With catalog-managed tables established as Delta’s new foundation, 4.3 turns to what’s built on top of it.
+Delta 4.3 integrates with the Unity Catalog Delta APIs, a new catalog integration layer that routes table operations through intent-based catalog APIs so the catalog can validate and apply every commit.
+Advancements in UniForm integration and streaming make catalog-managed tables the natural target for more workloads.
 The result is a more robust ecosystem, one where engines like Spark, DuckDB, and Flink can all operate on the same set of tables through the same catalog.

-Every operation on a catalog-managed table now flows through the Unity Catalog Delta REST APIs: table loads, CREATE and CTAS, REPLACE, CREATE OR REPLACE, and RTAS, and metadata-changing writes such as DML schema evolution and supported ALTER TABLE updates.
+Every operation on a catalog-managed table now flows through the Unity Catalog Delta APIs: table loads, CREATE and CTAS, REPLACE, CREATE OR REPLACE, and RTAS, and metadata-changing writes such as DML schema evolution.
 Delta 4.2 makes commits catalog-coordinated while Delta 4.3 brings the rest of the operation surface under unified APIs.

-As a result, the catalog can provide further guarantees.
-Server-side commit validation rejects malformed or conflicting commits before they corrupt table state.
-Server-advertised table features let an engine learn what a table supports from the catalog instead of probing the log.
-Intent-based metadata updates express schema changes as declarative intents the catalog validates and applies.
-Together, these give every engine that connects one well-defined behavior, including Spark and every Kernel-based connector that adopts the UC Delta REST APIs.
+As a result, the catalog can provide stronger guarantees.
+Server-side commit validation rejects malformed or conflicting commits before they corrupt table state, and server-advertised table features let an engine know what features a new table should support, as defined by the catalog.
+Moreover, intent-based metadata updates let engines declare property and domain metadata changes that the catalog validates and applies.
+Together, these checks give every engine that connects to the catalog the same well-defined behavior, including Spark and every Kernel-based connector that adopts the UC Delta APIs.

 Here’s what this looks like in practice.
 Launch Spark 4.1 with Delta 4.3 and the Unity Catalog Spark connector 0.5, and point a catalog at your UC endpoint: